puppeteer/puppeteer/experimental/puppeteer-firefox/README.md

 # Puppeteer for Firefox

-> Puppeteer API for Firefox
+> Use Puppeteer's API with Firefox

 > **BEWARE**: This project is experimental. 🐊 live here.